perticascatalin/Learning/DPML/mcsp.md

 ## 4. Modelling Musical Patterns through Constraint Programming

 [M1] showcases 2 applications of constraint programming in music, which I detail in sections 4.1 and 4.2.
 The 2 problems are solved by declaring variables and constraints using graphical interfaces linked to a lisp solver and the open music visual programming environment.
+Based on this related study, I make my own preliminary attempt at modelling a rock song harmonization as a CSP in section 4.3.

 ### 4.1 All Interval Series